 From the mighty Himalayas in the north to the rejuvenating backwaters in south, India is blessed with a diverse geography, spectacular landscapes and breathtaking sceneries.

-While the whole country is dotted with destinations where travellers gather to rejuvenate their senses and enjoy the stunning views, we bring to you 21 places in India that one has to has to visit at least once in a lifetime.
+While the whole country is dotted with destinations where travellers gather to rejuvenate their senses and enjoy the stunning views, we bring to you 21 places in India that one MUST visit at least once.

 Nicknamed “The Niagara of India”, Athirappilly Falls is nestled in the lush green forests on the Western Ghats.
 Located in the Thrissur district of God’s own paradise – Kerala, the 80 feet waterfall is one of the most beautiful destinations in the state.

-At an elevation of 4000 metres, the Chandrashila peak in Garhwal Himalayas offers a panaromic view of over 40 Himalayan peaks on a clear day.
+At an elevation of 4000 metre, the Chandrashila peak in Garhwal Himalayas offers a panoramic view of over 40 Himalayan peaks on a clear day.
 It is one of the most popular treks in the country, especially for beginners.

 At an elevation of 5360 metres, Chang La is amongst the highest motorable roads of the world.
 The mountain pass is on the route to Pangong Lake from Leh.

 An enchanting water lagoon spread across over 1100 sq km, Chilika Lake is nestled in the heart of coastal Odisha.
 One can watch several species of birds in the landscape lit up with various hues.

 The last inhabited village near the Indo-China border, Chitkul is nestled in a beautiful valley along the Bapsa River.
 This beautiful destination lies at an elevation of 3450 m in the Kinnaur district of Himachal Pradesh.